DanilSysenko244760/LLM-for-project/README.md

    - Ensure the Ollama server is running
    - Check the URL and port are correct
    - Verify network connectivity to the server
-   - Try running a simple query directly to the Ollama server to verify it's responsive

 2. **Document Loading Failures**
    - Check file permissions
    - Ensure PDF files are not corrupted or password-protected
    - Try converting problematic files to text format
-   - Check the error logs for specific file loading issues

 3. **Memory Issues**
    - Reduce chunk size or number of chunks retrieved
    - Use a smaller embedding model
    - Process fewer documents at once
-   - Increase chunk size to reduce the total number of chunks

 4. **Slow Response Times**
    - Enable caching (`use_cache=True`)
    - Use a faster LLM model
    - Reduce the number of chunks retrieved
-   - Check server resources (CPU, RAM, GPU)

 5. **Poor Answer Quality**
    - Adjust chunking parameters for better context preservation